T

 landmark

 A sacred Hindu temple dedicated to Lord Shiva, situated on the banks of the Bagmati River.
-It's one of the most important pilgrimage sites for Hindus worldwide and a UNESCO World Heritage site.
-Witnessing the cremation ceremonies on the riverbanks is a profound cultural experience.
+It's a UNESCO World Heritage Site and a major pilgrimage destination, known for its intricate architecture and spiritual atmosphere.
+Non-Hindus can observe from the opposite side of the river.

 2. Midday